What is a Mental Health Tribunal?

 If you are detained:

-- Under S37: you cannot apply to a Mental Health Tribunal in the first six months of your detention but you may do so in any subsequent periods of renewed detention.
-Under S37 you can however apply to the hospital managers at any time.
+- Under Section 37: you cannot apply to a Mental Health Tribunal in the first six months of your detention, but you may do so in any subsequent periods of renewed detention.
+Under Section 37 you can however apply to the hospital managers at any time.